[Skip to Content]

 • Advancement of ASTS strategic focus on diversity, equity, and inclusion.

-• Participation in minority affairs/diversity committees of academic institutions, advocacy groups, medical societies, transplant organizations.
+• Participation in minority affairs/diversity committees of academic institutions, advocacy groups, medical societies, or transplant organizations.